scala/scala3/docs/docs/reference/other-new-features/opaques-details.md

 ### Relationship to SIP 35

-Opaque types in Dotty are an evolution from what is described in [Scala SIP 35](https://docs.scala-lang.org/sips/opaque-types.html).
+Opaque types in Scala 3 are an evolution from what is described in [Scala SIP 35](https://docs.scala-lang.org/sips/opaque-types.html).

 The differences compared to the state described in this SIP are: